Diagnosing CF Early Is Important

 Newborn screening (NBS) for cystic fibrosis is done in the first few days after birth.
-By diagnosing CF early, CF health care providers can help parents learn ways to keep their child as healthy as possible and delay or prevent serious, lifelong health problems related to CF.
+By diagnosing CF early, CF health care providers can start medicines for CF as early as possible and help you learn ways to keep your child as healthy as possible.
+This can help delay or prevent serious, lifelong health problems related to CF.

 Research shows that children who receive CF care early in life have better nutrition and are healthier than those who are diagnosed later.
+Cystic fibrosis can affect people of every race and ethnicity, and all children should undergo newborn screening as well as follow-up sweat testing at a CF Foundation-accredited care center after a positive newborn screen.
 Early diagnosis and treatment can:

 - Improve growth.

 Newborn screening is done during the first few days of your baby's life — usually by a health care provider in the hospital.
 A few drops of blood from a heel prick are placed on a special card, called a Guthrie card.

 This card with your baby's information is mailed to a special state laboratory that will test the blood sample for certain health conditions, including CF. In some states, newborn screening involves two blood samples, one at birth and one a few weeks later.